www.animallaw.info

 CREDIT(S)

 Sec.
-11. (a) Even if an order has not been issued under section 1 of this chapter, the state veterinarian, the local health officer having jurisdiction, or an individual designated by the state veterinarian or the local health officer having jurisdiction may do the following:
+11. (a) If an order has not been issued under section 2 of this chapter, the state veterinarian, the local health officer having jurisdiction, or an individual designated by the state veterinarian or the local health officer having jurisdiction may do the following:

-(1) Order the confinement and destruction of any animal showing clinical symptoms of rabies for laboratory diagnosis.
+(1) Order the confinement and destruction of an animal showing clinical symptoms of rabies for laboratory diagnosis.

-(2) Order the confinement of any animal suspected of having rabies.
+(2) Order the confinement of an animal suspected of having rabies.

-(3) Order the confinement of any animal that has bitten or otherwise exposed a person.
+(3) Order the confinement of an animal that has potentially exposed an individual to rabies.

-(4) Order the confinement and destruction of any animal that has bitten or otherwise potentially exposed a person to rabies.
+(4) Order the confinement and destruction of an animal that has potentially exposed an individual to rabies.

-(b) When possible, the state veterinarian or local health officer exercising authority under this section shall give written notice to the owner or suspected owner of the animal:
+(b) Whenever possible, the state veterinarian or local health officer exercising authority under this section shall give written notice to the owner or suspected owner of an animal:

 (1) upon impounding; and